miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 looping over what you intend to.
 Then, un-comment action 1 and run.
 Did it work?
 Re-comment out action 1, un-comment action 2, and run.
-Continue like this, perhaps in different combinations, to see what could be the issue.
+Continue like this, perhaps in different combinations, to see what could be the issue; this way you also don’t have to delete anything.
 See [the section on comments](#comment-everywhere) for a very brief example of what commenting out lines does.

 #### Document everything.

 This is a core tenet of research in general.
 With bioinformatics work, make note of the software packages used and their versions, as well as the parameters you used in a given run.
-Luckily, when you [run a queued job on Discovery](Intro_2.md), a `slurm` file is automatically generated that is a log of the run.
+Luckily, when you [run a queued job on Discovery](Discovery_HPC.md), a `slurm` file is automatically generated that is a log of the run.
 This *does not always* contain the information you might need to include in a methods section, so while it is useful, make note of your own relevant information anyway.

-#### Don’t be afraid to start over.

-This advice comes with two major caveats: start over *if you are confident you can now do it right*, and remember that you aren’t starting entirely from scratch - you already know where the pitfalls are.
-Most of what you do will fail; you will get errors you expected, errors you didn’t expect, and errors that make you want to throw your computer out the window.
-In running and re-running scripts to overcome these errors, you accumulate a lot of “junk”: files that are incorrectly formatted or out-of-date, buggy scripts, inconsistent environments, and directories that don’t contain anything you need.
-But you will also accumulate things that *did* work.
-So from the mess pluck out the raw data, scripts that are debugged, relevant logs, and any outputs you can use downstream.
-Burn the rest.

-I’ll give a personal example to illustrate my point.
-When I first attempted an RNA-Seq differential expression analysis, it took me a long time to reach a point where I could even attempt the “differential expression analysis” step.
-Before that were many weeks of trying and re-trying quality trimming, quantification, and so on.
-When I finally got all my scripts working, I had so many “interim” files that I couldn’t tell what was what (stay organized and use descriptive file names!).
-But I had raw data, a few supporting files, and debugged scripts.
-I put everything that worked into one directory and locked away “everything else” in another one.
-Then I restarted.
-Having ironed out most of the errors, my second attempt took one week.
-A separate analysis I did later took two days.
-You will constantly improve, but sometimes you need to go scorched-earth on your earlier work to do it right.

 #### Know where to look for help.